brucou/-rxcc-state/README.md

  reactive system is primarily control-driven, a statechart/state machine can be a better tool.
 - statecharts have historically stumbled on the concurrency semantics, with more than 20 different semantics being proposed.
-Understanding precisely a given statechart (Rhapsody, Statemate, VisualMate, UML, etc.) hence may require a complete understanding of the chosen semantics (micro-steps, broadcast rules, etc.).
+Understanding precisely a given statechart (Rhapsody, Statemate, VisualMate, StateFlow, UML, etc.) hence may require a complete understanding of the chosen semantics (micro-steps, broadcast rules, etc.).
 - statecharts propose activities and actions, leading to complecting action management with control flow
 - a hierarchical automata already ocvers a large set of encountered use cases, has few